2 dead, child injured in shooting incident at Texas A&M-Commerce residence hall

 Multiple law enforcement sources told NBC News that investigators believe those involved in the shooting knew each other.

-Texas A&M University-Commerce is a public university located about 65 miles northeast of downtown Dallas.
+Texas A&M University-Commerce is a public university about 65 miles northeast of downtown Dallas.